 How do I point my existing OpenAI SDK to together.ai (base URL, API key) without rewriting my app?

-Most teams can point an existing OpenAI-based app at together.ai in a few lines of config: swap the base URL, change the API key, and keep the rest of your code exactly the same. together.ai exposes an OpenAI-compatible API, so your models, parameters, and client calls typically don’t need to change.
+Most teams can point their existing OpenAI SDKs at together.ai in a few lines of configuration: change the base URL, swap the API key, optionally update the model name, and keep the rest of your code exactly the same. together.ai exposes an OpenAI-compatible API, so you do not need to rewrite your app, your agents, or your middleware.

-Quick Answer: Update your OpenAI SDK client to use
+Quick Answer: Configure the OpenAI client to use

 The Quick Overview

-- Who It Is For: Engineering teams already using OpenAI SDKs in Python, Node, or other languages who want better price-performance, more control, or access to open models without changing their app logic.
+- Who It Is For: Teams already using OpenAI SDKs (Node, Python, etc.) that want better price-performance, long-context options, and control over infrastructure without changing their app logic.

 How It Works